[This blog was originally published on November 19, 2019 and was updated on January 05, 2021.]

 - Who has access to the environment and can edit or view it

 Of course, nothing is ever perfect for every situation.
 Dynamic staging is challenging because governance and use policies must be determined per team, which can be complicated.
-Security issues and the integration of multiple cloud providers and teams can get intense.
-But the best things about working with dynamic staging are that developers are closer to production, environments become scalable and easy to consume, there are minimal work interruptions for each team, and environments become automated and properly managed, thus providing the oil for a smooth-running machine.
+Security issues and the integration of multiple cloud providers and teams can further complicate processes.
+But the best things about working with dynamic staging are that developers are closer to production, environments become scalable and easier to consume, there are minimal work interruptions for each team, and environments become automated and properly managed, thus providing the oil for a smooth-running machine.

 The “Live” Staging Model